ehsanghaffar/javscript-small-apps/readme.md

 ### List projects

 - Change background color using Javascript
-- Accorfion tabs using Javascript
+- Accordion tabs using Javascript
 - Password Validate with Javascript
+- Clock with Javascript
+- Javascript Algorithms like selection-sort, bubble-sort & ...
+-

 #### Description